seinecle/blog/_posts/2026-03-01-agents-automation.md

 ## 1. Adding Gemini CLI to the server!
 Google's most visible product to compete with Cursor or Claude is [AntiGravity](https://antigravity.google/) and so I had missed that Google has released a CLI version of Gemini (since summer 2025 as per [this Github repo](https://github.com/google-gemini/gemini-cli)).

-Anyway, if I am limited by Claude's token limit, why not use the token allowance I have from my Gemini subscription?
-(20&#36; / month).
+Anyway, if I am limited by Claude's token limit, why not use the token allowance I have from my Gemini subscription?.
 Installing Gemini CLI on the server is straightforward.

 At first, I switched between Claude and Gemini : launching one when the other's limit was reached.
 If you wonder, Gemini 3.1 pro is good enough to work with on code.